openwrt/packages/net/static-neighbor-reports/README.md

 The SSID of the foreign AP.
 This option can be omitted, in case it matches the SSID used on the local AP.

 #### iface
-Space seperated list of hostapd interfaces the neighbor should be installed to.
+Space separated list of hostapd interfaces the neighbor should be installed to.

 ## Retrieving neighbor information
 To retrieve the neighbor informations of an AP to be isntalled on a foreign AP, make sure the UCI option